Rejected? Get Your Next Credit Card Application Approved!

 Of all the reasons for being denied your credit card application, a problematic credit report is the most important and difficult to rectify.
 It will also take a longer time to rectify.

-The Central Credit Reference Information System (CCRIS), managed by the Credit Bureau under the central bank, is the report where all your loans and credit information of the past 12 months will be stored.
+In Malaysia, your credit report is stored in the Central Credit Reference Information System (CCRIS).
+The CCRIS is managed by the Credit Bureau under the central bank.
+It records all your loans and credit information of the past 12 months.
 This report is made available to the individual, and also all the financial institutions in the country.

 Under each section, information such as outstanding amount and payment behaviour are included, so financial institutions will be able to gauge if you are a good paymaster, and also determine your debt-service-ratio (DSR), which will be explained in the next point.

 If you are disciplined in keeping all of the above three steps for six to 12 months, your credit score will likely improve.
-You can check your CCRIS report again before you consider to reapply for the card you couldn’t get before.
+If you keep regular tabs on your credit score, you can easily know when you are ready to reapply for the card you couldn’t get before.

 On the off chance that there is a mistake on your credit report, you can dispute it and have it corrected.